European Theological Seminary: History

-European Theological Seminary was founded in 1949 through the initiation of Church of God World Missions.
+The European Theological Seminary was founded in 1949 through the initiation of Church of God World Missions.
 The seminary has undergone several name changes in its history.
 It began in 1958 as the German Church of God Bible School in Krehwinkel.
 The name was changed to the International Bible Seminary (I.B.S.) in 1964, and then became the European Bible Seminary in 1972.
 In autumn of 2002, the European Bible Seminary relocated to Freudenstadt-Kniebis and changed its name to European Theological Seminary (ETS).